Making a Worm Bin

 2. Make sure it has at least 1 square foot of area per pound of worms you'd like to have

-4. Opaque is usually best.
-A transparent bin can be fun because worms will go along the sides (if left in the dark) and when you turn on the light you can see them for a bit until they burrow into the center to avoid the light.
+3. Opaque is usually best, but a transparent bin can be fun because worms will go along the sides (if left in the dark) and when you turn on the light you can see them for a bit until they burrow into the center to avoid the light.
+You'll want to keep any transparent bin in the dark for best performance though.

 Necessary and Optional Modifications